 - Reinforced the belief that autistic individuals needed “fixing”

-As a result, many autistic individuals and advocates reject the puzzle piece for its role in perpetuating negative stereotypes.
+Because of this, many autistic individuals and advocates now reject the puzzle piece for its role in spreading negative stereotypes.

 Criticism from the Autistic Community